 Import Ahrefs Data to Google Sheets

 In this guide, I’ll get you started on pulling data from the awesome Ahrefs SEO tool suite into Google Sheets, using the API Connector add-on for Sheets.
 Targeted around backlinks, you can use the Site Explorer, Content Explorer, Keywords Explorer, Rank Tracker, and Site Audit to compare your website to competitors.
 All in all, it’s a pretty sweet tool and we can integrate its native API with Google Sheets!
-Let’s jump in and see how to get started plugging out data in.

 - Before You Begin